MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/usage-reports.md

 When you navigate to the usage reports page, all the reports are available to view.
 You can use the date filter to pick a specific day or month to view.

 Downloading a report will allow you to see reports from a broader range of time.
 Click on the download arrow and select **past 31 days** or **past 12 months**.
 The report downloads as an Excel spreadsheet.
-If you selected past 31 days, the spreadsheet will have am individual tab for each day.
+If you selected past 31 days, the spreadsheet will have an individual tab for each day.
 The past 12 months download will have a tab for each month.

 To view Bing’s top queries and impression distribution reports click on the link on the page.